memgraph/docs/lab/style-script/reference-guide.md

 applications.
 Literal expressions exist for `Color`s, `Number`s and `String`s.

 This is a literal expression for `String`s.

 ```
 "Hello"
   -> Hello
 ```

-It evaluates to the value `"Hello"` of type `String`.
+It evaluates to the value `"Hello"` of the type `String`.
 The newline character and double quotes can be escaped in strings using \\ (backslash).

 ```
 "In the end he said: \"I am Iron Man!\""
   -> In the end he said: "I am Iron Man!"
 ```

 These are literal expressions for `Number`s.

 ```
 123
   -> 123